Deployment

 Windows and Linux cleanup scripts

 Cleanup scripts for Windows and Linux are coming soon.
-In the meantime, remove the InputGuard managed policy registry keys (Windows) or managed policy JSON files (Linux) that the deployment package wrote, then unassign the extension from your management tooling.
+In the meantime, remove the InputGuard managed policy registry keys (Windows) or managed policy JSON files (Linux) that the enrollment script wrote, then unassign the extension from your management tooling if you are uninstalling.
 See Managed policy JSON for where those settings live.

 macOS cleanup